5GZORRO/SLA-Monitor/README.md

   }
 ```

-3. From the Product, we retrieve the **Sla Id** or the **SLA Href** field which will be used to fetch the SLA Template and its clauses from the SCLCM component.
+3. (Deprecated) From the Product, we retrieve the **Sla Id** or the **SLA Href** field which will be used to fetch the SLA Template and its clauses from the SCLCM component.

-4. We can either use the **SLA Id**, to fetch the SLA from the SCLCM component or we can directly use the **SLA Href** field which holds the URL to directly fetch the SLA.
-It stands to reason that we currently retrieve the href field and use it to fetch the SLA.
+4. We use the **SLA Id**, to fetch the SLA from the SCLCM component

 ```
   SCLCM API URL